 Doctoral Student: Laurence Crouzet

-By shifting the attention from the built work to the process, the research tackles the impending problems of the preservation of historically significant and digitally fabricated buildings.
-It promotes social sustainability with the effective integration of tacit and cognitive knowledge from fabrication processes.
+Approaches leveraging original or related technologies such as fabrication-aware design, motion capture, robotic manufacturing, coding, human-machine collaboration, and augmented reality will be implemented for authentic protocols.
+Repairing born-digital architecture furthers the documentation, transfers pertinent data, and favors the transmission of intangible cultural heritage while preserving digital craftsmanship methods of discretely assembled buildings.
+By shifting the attention from the built object to the fabrication process, the research addresses the impending problems of preserving significant digitally fabricated buildings and encourages their creative adaptation.
+This promotes social sustainability by integrating tacit and cognitive knowledge from the concept to the fabrication.
 It values repair over replacement or recycling, which lowers environmental and economic hardships, maintains material and assembly heritage, and upkeeps technical craftsmanship.

 This research is part of the Digital Construction Archive project and funded by the Swiss National Science Foundation (SNSF).
 The case studies are part of the National Centre of Competence in Research (NCCR) Digital Fabrication (DFAB).